Hewett of Stone

 William Cornock died on 14 September 1904 (Reg Gen Sept 1904 Thornbury 6a 143).

 - William Francis Cornock.
 Born 11 January 1890.
 Baptised 2 March 1890 at St John the Evangelist, Brixton.
 William married Grace Octavia Halsted on 9 July 1923 in Christ Church Southwark.
 William was a 33 year old clerk.
 Grace was "of full age", the son of John Stacey Halsted (deceased), master printer.
+In 1945 through to 1958 they were living at 62, Borough High Street.
 Grace Octavia Cornock of 62 Borough High Street died at St Guys Hospital on 1 April 1960.
 William Francis Cornock "otherwise William Frank" of 101 Ramsden Road, London, SW12 died on 12 August 1974 at Wandsworth, London.

 - Alfred Gardiner Cornock.
 Born 5 February 1891 in Lambeth.
 Baptised 5 April 1891 at St Johns, Brixton.
 Alfred appears to have gone to Australia where he enlisted in the Australian Imperial Force in 1915.
 He married Lilian Chivers in Waverley, New South Wales in 1921.
 They had at least two sons, one of whom died in world War II in Egypt.
 The family appear to have returned to London in July 1930.
 In 1939 they were living at Waverly, Grosvenor Road, Epsom where he was a coal owner.
 Alfred Gardiner Cornock of 3 Grosvenor Road, Epsom died on 27 November 1967.